The naked truth about JQA and reporter Anne Royall.

 "I am determined those blackcoats shall not hold my sex any longer in subjection.
 I will never have done until I banish priestcraft, religious tyranny, superstition and bigotry from amongst my sex – to be sure it is some thing like overturning a mountain, but this does not deter me, if I cannot turn the mountain over, I will cut through it.
 The impious frauds of those priests have too long disgraced the fairest part of creation.
 Dress woman up in the fair face of true religion, dealing charity and blessings around her, she is the most enviable of nature's works – she would no longer be slighted by the other sex."In 1829 (months after John Quincy Adams left the presidency), Royall's beef with evangelicals turned into a war between herself and a small Presbyterian congregation living next door.
 She claimed the congregation's children threw rocks at her window and one of their men mad a habit of praying for her soul right outside it.
 The 60-year-old Royall responded by yelling obscenities at them as they walked by.
 That’s all they needed to have her arrested.

 The judge dropped all the charges against her except for one, and Anne Royall was prosecuted for being a “common scold.”
 Clapp says a common scold was defined in English law as “a troublesome and angry woman who, by her brawling and wrangling among her neighbors, doth break the public peace, and beget, cherish and increase public discord.”
-It was literally a way to outlaw being a nasty woman.
+It was literally a way to outlaw being a nasty woman, and it's still illegal in Washington, D.C.

 Royall defended herself, and was found guilty.
 She is thought to be one of the only women convicted of being a common scold since the United States declared independence.
 Her sentence was ducking.
 Reserved only for women, ducking involved being tied to a chair, suspended over water, and submerged.
 The specifications of the submersion are unclear, but one newspaper joked that “In Mrs. Royall’s case, perhaps from two to four hours will be thought long enough to remain under water.”